MTareq/bg-task/README.md

 ### Introduction:

-This is an interactive shell to process a list of orders for csv or create a new one from scratch.
+This is an interactive shell to process a list of orders from csv file or create a new one from scratch.

 ### Requirements: